Lower Semi-Continuity for $\mathcal A$-Quasiconvex Functionals under Convex Restrictions: Preliminaries

-\begin{lemma} To prove Theorem \ref{theorem:lscoffinfty} it is enough to show Theorem \ref{theorem:youngmeasurejensenp}. \end{lemma} \begin{proof} Let $U_n$ be a sequence that is $K$-$\mathcal A$-free, converges weakly in $L^p$ to $U$, and generates the Young measure $\nu_x$.
-Let $a\in\Omega$ be such that the conclusion of Theorem~\ref{theorem:youngmeasurejensenp} holds at $a$.
-From Theorem~\ref{theorem:youngmeasurejensenp} there exists a $p$-equi-integrable weakly converging sequence $\bar U_n$ that is $K$-$\mathcal A$-free and generates the homogeneous Young measure $\nu_a$.
-Thus we see that
+\begin{lemma} To prove the sufficiency part of Theorem \ref{theorem:lscoffinfty} it is enough to show Theorem \ref{theorem:youngmeasurejensenp}. \end{lemma} \begin{proof} Let $U_n$ be a sequence that is $K$-$\mathcal A$-free, converges weakly in $L^p$ to $U$, and generates the Young measure $\nu_x$.
+Let $a\in\T^d$ be such that the conclusion of Theorem~\ref{theorem:youngmeasurejensenp} holds at $a$.
+From Theorem~\ref{theorem:youngmeasurejensenp} there exists a weakly converging sequence $\bar U_n$ that is $K$-$\mathcal A$-free and generates the homogeneous Young measure $\nu_a$.
+As $\{\bar{U_n}\}$ is bounded in $L^p$ and $f$ grows slower than the $p$-th power, the sequence $\{f(\bar U_n)\}$ is equi-integrable, so we may apply the Fundamental Theorem~\ref{theorem:Fundamentalt theroem of young measures}(3) to find that

 Here we used the homogeneity of the Young measure for the first equality, the properties of $f$ to see that $\{f(\bar U_n)\}$ is equi-integrable and Theorem~\ref{theorem:Fundamentalt theroem of young measures} part \eqref{pointmeasurelimitforf} for the second equality, and finally definition \ref{def:ConvexAquasiconvexity} and the remark thereafter for the middle inequality.
 Thus, we see that $\langle \nu_x,f\rangle\ge f(\langle \nu_x, \id \rangle)$ for almost every $x$ and so